Pinhole photography Technical stuff

 This is about making a body-cap-pinhole for a digital camera but if you are making one for a 35mm film camera then you should read 'film' instead of 'sensor'.

-On my APS-C camera that distance was 23mm.
-Which is probably the most useful focal length to have as it is the equivalent of a full frame 35mm lens.
+On my APS-C camera that distance was about 23mm.
+Which is probably the most useful focal length to have as it is the equivalent of a 35mm lens.

 The optimum size of the pinhole required can be worked out by taking the square root of the pinhole-to-sensor measurement and then multiplying it by 0.0368.
 So ideally a 23mm pinhole-to-sensor distance requires a pinhole of 0.176mm.

-So for good results the f number should be within the range 101-172, and in this case f115 is within that range.
+This means that for good results the f number should be within the range f101 - f172, and in this case f115 is within that range.

-But having gone through all of this, it seems that it is more important to have a perfectly round pinhole than a pinhole of exactly the right size.
+But having gone through all of this trying different combinations of focal lengths and pinhole sizes, I found out that the single most important thing is to have a perfectly round pinhole in very thin metal rather than a pinhole of exactly the right size.

 These simplified calculations were produced from formulae (and constants 0.0368, 505 and 1.7) that I found on Wikipedia and on other pinhole camera related websites.